-- A. Referral of a student to the Collaborative Problem-Solving Team (or equivalent schoolbased team with a problem-solving focus) for consideration of appropriate services is made through the school problem-solving process by school personnel or parent to the principal/administrative Investigative Designee.
+- A. Referral of a student to the collaborative problem-solving team (or equivalent school-based team with a problem solving focus) for consideration of appropriate services is made through the school problem-solving process by school personnel or parent to the principal/designee.
 Parent notification is required.
-When such a report of formal discipline or formal complaint is made, the principal/administrative Investigative Designee shall refer the student(s) to the Collaborative Problem-Solving Team for determination of need for counseling support and interventions. - B. Referral of school or district personnel to the Employee Assistance Program (EAP) for consideration of appropriate services will be made by the administrator. - C. School-based intervention and assistance will be determined by the Collaborative Problem-Solving Team and may include, but is not limited to: - 1. counseling and support to address the needs of the alleged victim of bullying. - 2. counseling and support to address the needs of the bystander. - 3. counseling interventions to address the behavior of the students who bully (e.g., empathy training, anger management.) - 4. intervention which includes assistance and support provided to parents. - 5. analysis and evaluation of school culture with resulting recommendations for interventions aimed at increasing peer ownership and support. - D. Self-referral for informal consultation: District staff, students or parents may request informal consultation with school staff (e.g., school social worker, school counselor, school psychologist, Prevention Liaison, EAP, etc.) to determine the severity of concern and appropriate steps to address the concern of bullying (the involved students' parents may be included) orally or in writing to the principal/administrative Investigative Designee. - E. Any investigations and interventions shall be recorded on the BMS.
+When such a report of formal discipline or formal complaint is made, the principal/designee shall refer the student(s) to the collaborative problem-solving team for determination of need for counseling support and interventions. - B. Referral of school or area/district personnel to the Employee Assistance Program (EAP) for consideration of appropriate services will be made by the administrator. - C. School-based intervention and assistance will be determined by the collaborative problem-solving team and may include, but is not limited to: - 1. counseling and support to address the needs of the victims of bullying. - 2. counseling interventions to address the behavior of the students who bully (e.g., empathy training, anger management). - 3. intervention which includes assistance and support provided to parents. - 4. analysis and evaluation of school culture with resulting recommendations for interventions aimed at increasing peer ownership and support. - D. Self referral for informal consultation: District staff, students or parents may request informal consultation with school staff (e.g., school social worker, school counselor, school psychologist, Prevention Liaison, EAP, etc.) to determine the severity of concern

+- and appropriate steps to address the concern of bullying (the involved students' parents may be included) orally or in writing to the principal/designee. - E. Any investigations and interventions shall be recorded on the District specified data system.